The Pickled Priest Guide to Bruce Springsteen's Worst Lyrics

 Past the kids, past the sailors, to his dimly lit trailer

 "Wild Billy's Circus Story"

 Jesus send some good women to save all your clowns

 Please tell me Sampson* is not going to rape poor, defenseless Tiny Tim in his low wattage cottage.
 I implore you.
 To add further degradation, the strongman is going to parade his itty bitty fuck toy down the Midway on his shoulders for all to see, including many unsuspecting children.
 Why the fuck would Bruce introduce such a scenario at all?
 The song would work much better without this prison bitch component burned into all our memory banks.
 You don't just think of something like this if you haven't been exposed to it at some point, right?
 So, from the get-go, Houston we have a problem.

 There are some little gripes (literally) as well.
 Here, Bruce attempts a rare triple-redundancy, clarifying that Tim is not only a midget, but that he's also little and tiny as well.
 So, he's small then, is that what you're getting at?
 In my opinion, this is one of Bruce's all-time most overrated early songs—one where you really need to overlook a whole lot of dubious goings-on to enjoy this circus from hell.
-It's even more more disturbing than Emerson, Lake & Palmer's "Karn Evil 9" and that one featured "performing on a stool seven virgins and a mule."
+It's even more more disturbing than Emerson, Lake & Palmer's "Karn Evil 9" and that one featured "seven virgins and a mule."
 Yikes.